Purchase Inwards Goods Journal Overview

 - The Tag Headings may be re-named by going to:

-- The drop-down menus are created by entering in an item not on the list, then (tab away).
+- These drop-down menus are created by entering an item that is not on the list, then (tab away).
 SapphireOne will ask if you want to add the new tag to the list.

-- To remove a tag, hold the Control or Command key down and then select it.
+- To remove a tag, hold the Control or Command key down and then select the tag that you want to remove.
 You will be asked if you want to remove it from the list.